rbisdorff/Digraph3/docSphinx/tutorial.rst

     fdp -Tpng random3RegularGraph.dot -o random3RegularGraph.png

 .. figure:: random3RegularGraph.png
-    :width: 400 px
+    :width: 350 px
     :align: center
     :alt: A random 3-regular graph instance

-    *Figure-3*: A random 3-regular graph instance
+    *Figure-2*: A random 3-regular graph instance

-A random  maximal independent choice set in this graph may be computed for instance by using the :py:class:`graphs.MISModel` class constructor from the :py:mod:`graphs` module.
+A random MIS in this graph may be computed for instance by using the :py:class:`graphs.MISModel` class.

+    >>> from graphs import MISModel
-    >>> m = MISModel(g)
+    >>> mg = MISModel(g)
     Iteration:  1
     Running a Gibbs Sampler for 660 step !
     {'a06', 'a02', 'a12', 'a10'}  is maximal !
-    >>> m.exportGraphViz('random3RegularGraph_mis')
+    >>> mg.exportGraphViz('random3RegularGraph_mis')
-    *---- exporting a dot file for GraphViz tools ---------* Exporting to randomRegularGraph-mis.dot
+    *---- exporting a dot file for GraphViz tools ---------* Exporting to random3RegularGraph-mis.dot
-    fdp -Tpng randomRegularGraph-mis.dot -o randomRegularGraph-mis.png
+    fdp -Tpng random3RegularGraph-mis.dot -o random3RegularGraph-mis.png

     .. figure:: random3RegularGraph-mis.png
-        :width: 400 px
+        :width: 350 px
         :align: center
         :alt: A random MIS colored in the graph.

-        *Figure-4*: A random MIS colored in the graph
+        *Figure-3*: A random MIS colored in the random 3-regular graph

-It is easily verified in the Figure above, that the computed MIS renders indeed a valid kernel of the given graph.
-The complete set of kernels of this 3-regular graph instance may be computed as follows.
+It is easily verified in Fig. 3 above, that the computed MIS renders indeed a valid kernel of the given graph.
+The complete set of kernels of this 3-regular graph instance coincides hence with the set of its MISs.

     >>> g.showMIS()
     *---  Maximal Independent Sets ---*